 How Many Types Of Lilies Are There

-Lilies are a beautiful flower.
-It has more than 90 types of different species and belongs to a genus Lilium.
+Lilies are beautiful flowers.
+It has more than 90 types of different species and belongs to the genus Lilium.

 The lilies are classified into 9 different divisions.
 Here are the different types of lilies and their pictures.

 The Asiatic lilies are native to Central and East Asia and produce flowers that come in various textures and varieties.
 The flowers are unscented and are early bloomers at the start of the spring from May to July.
 It likes to grow in well-drained soil with lots of full sun to partial sunlight.

 Asiatic lilies bloom 3 to 6 flowers per stem and have bright color petals.
 The flowers are usually smaller than other species of plants and come in a shade of orange, yellow, red, and white.
 The flowers last long, even after cutting flowers and placed for decoration purposes.